-Season 7 – Episode 1 – Rapid Risk and Write-off (Sponsored by AON)
+Season 7 – Episode 3 – FAIS and insurance principles (Sponsored by Inseta)

 TIA | The Insurance Apprentice